zazoomauro/node-dependency-injection/README.md

 loader.load('/path/to/file.yml')
 ```

-And get services from your container
+And get services from your container easily

 ```js
 ...